 Note that the terms Accuracy and Precision have a very different meaning in Measurement theory.
 In measurement theory, accuracy is the average distance from a true value, while precision is a measure of the reproducibility for the measurement.

-2. Face Detection using skin color
+3 Face Detection using Skin Color Our first lab will use a detector for skin pixels to indicate possible faces.
+This process can be performed before the sliding window.
 Skin color can be used to construct a simple detector for skin pixels in images.
 Color skin pixels can then be used to detect and track "blobs" that represent faces, hands and other skin colored regions in images.
 The detector works by first computing the probability that each pixel contains skin.
 A sliding window (Region of Interest or ROI) is then scanned over the image.
 At each position, a weighted sum of probabilities is determined.
 Regions for which the weighted sum is above threshold are detected as faces.
 Adjacent face detections are grouped to form a single face detection.